The “Slow Travel” Experience

 The Seven Seasons and Local Life

 Fogo Island lives by Seven Seasons.
 I arrived during a transition where the air smells of salt and ancient stone.
 My private tour took me to an old church repurposed as an artist-in-residence gallery.
-Exploring with a local is the only way to truly see “Local Life”—hearing stories of the Artist Residences (striking white pods perched on the rocks) and the resilience of the people who call this “Flat Earth” home.
+Exploring with a local is the only way to truly see “Local Life”—hearing stories of the Artist at his gallery and the resilience of the people who call this “Flat Earth” home.

 Dining on the North Atlantic